-If you have a substantial estate, perhaps you fear to spoil your child by essentially giving them a free pass on earning their own living, and developing their own talents and skills.
+If you have a substantial estate, perhaps you fear to spoil your child by essentially giving them a free pass on earning their own living, and developing their own talents and skills (this is where a legal trust fund can be a great option.)
 If you have a child who struggles with addiction or impulsivity, perhaps you want to avoid enabling them to continue down a destructive path.
 Or maybe you have not spoken to your child in years.
 Who knows?

 People have a number of reasons for wanting to disinherit a child.
 If that is a path you are considering, here are some things to take into consideration.